 Anita is passionate about people and empowering them to create the change they want.
-She has been running a coaching and training business called Above the Line Thinking for the past 5 years.
-Anita has a wealth of experience from many sectors.
-She is involved in the White Lion mentoring program and is also on the Board of Future Employment Opportunities.
+She has been running a coaching and training business called Above the Line Thinking for the past 7 years.
+After spending 17 years in the corporate world leading and training people to be the best communicators they could be.
+Anita decided to use her natural skills and trained as a Relationship Counsellor with the UKʼs leading relationship agency Relate, where she worked with hundreds of couples on communication and change in their relationships.
+Anita loves to mentor people informally and through various leadership programs.
 She strongly believes in creating opportunities then showing people they have what it takes to step up.
-Originally from the UK, Anita and her family have been in Bendigo for 4 years after spending the first 7 years of her Australian life in Adelaide.
+Originally from the UK, Anita and her family have been in Bendigo for 6 years after spending the first 7 years of her Australian life in Adelaide.
 Anita loves cooking and eating local ethical produce and is very grateful to the program for showing her what community really is.

 Scott McLarty (LMCLP 2010)

 Scott has recently relocated back to Bendigo after living in Maitland NSW for a sea change and the opport-unity to run a private training company.
 Scott has been lucky enough to live in the London, Leeds UK, Auckland NZ, Maitland NSW, Sunbury, Shepparton and Bendigo Victoria.
 During this time Scott had the opportunity to experience a diverse range of communities, and the importance of Community leaders.
 The experience holds Scott in good stead to be a proactive and involved board member.
 Scott is now working with Radius in the disability sector with a focus on providing professional development, vocational skills for people of all abilities.
 He is also working on key projects closely aligned to Radius’s Australian Disability Enterprises and the NDIS.